 1. General Care: 3-5 hours after your tattoo, wash hands well, remove bandage gently, and clean as outlined in #2.
 Keep tattoo covered for two weeks with clean, loose-fitting cotton clothing, but DO NOT RE-BANDANGE.
 Make sure anything that touches your tattoo while healing is clean and sterile, including: hands, clothing, sheets, towels.

-2.1 Three times a day: Wash hands thoroughly.
-Cleanse tattoo with 50% water-diluted unscented liquid soap (Dr. Bronners unscented is my personal favorite) and let a weak stream of water run over it to rinse off soap.
+2. Three times a day: Wash hands thoroughly.
+Cleanse tattoo with unscented liquid soap (Dr. Bronners unscented is my personal favorite) and let a weak stream of water run over it to rinse off soap.
 Blot dry with a CLEAN paper towel.
 Apply a THIN film of unscented lotion or an ointment formulated for tattoo aftercare.
 Cover with clean, loose-fitting cotton clothing.
 DO NOT walk around with your tattoo in open air for two weeks.
 Protect from contaminates such as pets.
 Clean as indicated 3 times a day for the next 2 weeks.
 Tattoo may take longer to heal but this is the minimum window for full aftercare.

 3. Precautions: DO NOT over moisturize or use non-recommended ointments (such as Aquaphor, AD ointment.
 While these have been used for many years by tattooers, I've seen many reactions.
 They smother and lighten tattoos).
 If you notice irritation, it is most likely your aftercare ointment, so try switching it.
 Showers are fine.
 Stay away from sweaty work-outs for the first week.
 Stay out of beach, sunlight and tanning booths at least 14 days.
 Do not soak tattoo in tub, sauna, Jacuzzi or go swimming for 14 days.
 Do not rub or pick the treated area while it is healing.
 Loss of color and/or infection will occur.
 Extreme sun and exposure over the years will fade your tattoo.
 This can be minimized using a strong sunscreen, at least SPF30.

 4. Your tattoo should heal in 2-3 weeks.
 Swelling and pain are common during the first week or so and you may ice the area or take common painkillers such as tylenol to lessen symptoms.